 This document provides information for third year students taking the BSc Mathematics and Physics course and the MMathPhys course.
 It should be read in conjunction with the general teaching documents here.

 We hope that you will find this document useful, and that it will help you to successfully complete your third year at University.
-If you consider that there is information which could usefully be added, or if you discover an error, please inform either the Director of Studies or the Senior Tutor.
+If you consider that there is information which could usefully be added, or if you discover an error, please inform either the Director of Education or the Senior Tutor.

 The second year introduced some of the most fundamental ideas of physics as well as some important theorems and techniques from mathematics.
 When we try to apply these to explain the phenomena we observe, we nearly always require one more ingredient, namely approximation.
 This should be familiar from the second year fluid mechanics module, which looked at some approximate solutions to the (Navier-Stokes) equations of fluid flow.
 In the third year, we will see that it is the case in nearly all branches of physics and applied mathematics.